 - Understanding pre-print servers like arXiv and other paper repositories like Researchgate, Academia.edu, and SciHub

 We are here to help you navigate the complex and often contradictory policies of publishers, journals, pre-prints servers, and funders.
 We can help clarify copyright and intellectual property rights in Canada and other jurisdictions.

-- Canadian Association of Research Libraries (CARL)’s Information for Authors provides information on key topics in scholarly communications including the Author Rights Addendum that can be used to modify Canadian publishers’ agreements and the Guide to Using the Addendum.
+- Canadian Association of Research Libraries (CARL)’s Information for Authors page provides information on key topics in scholarly communications including the Canadian Author Addendum to Publication Agreement that can be used to modify Canadian publishers’ agreements and the Guide to Using the Canadian Author Addendum.

 We offer a variety of workshops to support your scholarship through the Open Scholarship workshop series.